Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG: Results

-\section{Boosting SHG Sensitivity with Nanophotonically-informed Nanostructuring}
+\subsection{Boosting SHG Sensitivity with Nanophotonically-informed Nanostructuring}

-Second harmonic (SH) generation entails a nonlinear optical process in which two photons of frequency $\omega$ interact with materials, leading to the generation of a single photon at the frequency of $2\omega$ (Fig. \ref{fig:ch4_SHG-enhancment-Sem-Image} A).
-In our system (Fig. \ref{fig:ch4_SHG-enhancment-Sem-Image} B and SI \ref{experimental_setup}, Fig. \ref{fig:ch4_operando_SHG_setup}), optical excitation is driven by a fundamental-wave (FW) pulsed laser beam centered at 1030 nm (linearly polarised and normal incidence), which leads to the coherent generation of a SH beam centered around 515 nm.
-An additional laser, centered at 633 nm (also linearly polarised and normal incidence), is used for light-driven modulation.
+Second harmonic (SH) generation entails a nonlinear optical process in which two photons of frequency $\omega$ interact with materials, leading to the generation of a single photon at the frequency of $2\omega$ (Fig. \ref{fig:main_figure_1} A).
+In our system (Fig. \ref{fig:main_figure_2} A and SI \ref{experimental_setup}, Fig. \ref{fig:ch4_operando_SHG_setup}), optical excitation is driven by a fundamental-wave (FW) pulsed laser beam centered at 1030 nm (focused beam and linearly polarized), which leads to the coherent generation of a SH beam centered around 515 nm.
+An additional laser, centered at 633 nm (also focused and linearly polarized), is used for light-driven modulation.
 The SH intensity $I_{\text{SH}}(2\omega)$ is directly proportional to the square of the non-linear polarization $P_{\text{nl}}(2 \omega )$.
-This, in turn, is equal to the product of the electric field on the surface \(E(\omega)\) and the surface second-order effective susceptibility \(\chi^{(2)}_{\text{eff}}\).
-While a complete analytical derivation can be found in \cite{mizrahi_phenomenological_1988}, for mathematical simplicity, we have dropped the proportionality constant terms and written:
+This, in turn, is equal to the product of the near field on the surface \(E(\omega)\) and the surface second-order effective susceptibility \(\chi^{2}_{\text{eff}}\)\cite{mizrahi_phenomenological_1988}.